ekmadsen/AspNetCore.Middleware/README.md

 });
 ```

 AuthenticationIdentities is a KeyedCollection<string, AuthenticationIdentity> that maps custom tokens to identites with roles and claims.
-The Key is the Token string.
+(The string Token is the Key.)

 ```C#
 namespace ErikTheCoder.AspNetCore.Middleware